mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "For what?
 None of the navies of Palinan have an underwater ship."

-Thi interrupted her, calling out to the people on the behemoth again, "Permission to board!"
+Thi interrupted her, calling out to the people on the submersible again, "Permission to board!"

 "State your business!" one of the silhouettes spoke.
 She spoke with authority, "You should be at your posted position by now."